mdzk-rs/mdzk/public/docs.md

       "title": string,

       // A relative path from the vault root to the note "path": string | null,

       // A set of tags set for the note
       "tags": [string],

       // RFC3339-formatted datestring
       "date": string | null,

+      // The original content of the source file that
+      // produced this note
+      "original-content": string,

       // The content of the note.
 All internal links are
       // converted to CommonMark and the front matter
-      // is stripped
+      // is stripped.
       "content": string,

       // A set of note IDs, each representing an